Renata Vlachová

-Renata Vlachová (born 11 December 1944) is an orienteering competitor who competed for Czechoslovakia.
+Renata Vlachová (born 11 December 1944) is a Czech former orienteering competitor who competed for Czechoslovakia.
 At the 1972 World Orienteering Championships in Jičín she placed 11th in the individual competition, and won a bronze medal in the relay, together with Naďa Mertová and Anna Handzlová.
 At the 1974 World Orienteering Championships in Viborg she placed fifth in the individual race, and won a bronze medal in the relay, together with Dana Procházková and Anna Handzlová.